Easy Ceviche Recipe with Flounder Sashimi and Citrus Sauce

 - Cilantro (or other herbs like dill, rosemary)

-Slice and plate: Take your flounder sashimi and slice it into long, thin pieces if it isn’t already prepared that way.
+Take your flounder sashimi and slice it into long, thin pieces if it isn’t already prepared that way.
 Arrange the slices neatly on a shallow dish or serving plate.
 A clean, wide plate helps the dish look elegant and restaurant-worthy.

-Mix the sauce: In a small mixing bowl, combine olive oil and freshly squeezed lemon juice at a 1:1 ratio.
+In a small mixing bowl, combine olive oil and freshly squeezed lemon juice at a 1:1 ratio.
 To that, add about 4 spoons of balsamic vinegar and 2 spoons of honey.
 Whisk the mixture well until it emulsifies slightly - the result should be tangy, slightly sweet, and silky.

-Add onion: Finely dice some red onion and stir it into the sauce.
+Finely dice some red onion and stir it into the sauce.
 The onion adds sharpness and crunch, cutting through the richness of the fish and olive oil.

-- Dress and garnish: Spoon the sauce generously and evenly over the flounder slices.
+Spoon the sauce generously and evenly over the flounder slices.
 Finish the dish with a sprinkle of fresh herbs - cilantro brings a bright, citrusy edge, while dill or rosemary adds a slightly aromatic depth.

-It’s super simple — but the flavors are anything but simple.
+It’s super simple!
+But the flavors are anything but simple.

 The bright, tangy sauce with a hint of sweetness pairs perfectly with the flounder, and the crunchy red onion adds just the right texture.